+Editor’s Note: [sl-multipl- PSFCH-Occasion] parameter is FFS.
+If this RAN1 RRC parameter is defined, text will be updated.

 4> if HARQ feedback is enabled by the SCI and the cast type associated with the SCI is groupcast and positive-negative acknowledgement is selected;